emyrael/AIXelar/public/aixelar_kb/faq.md

 ---

-If a user asks a question not covered in this FAQ, the assistant should answer based on the core AIXelar documents and business model.
+If a user asks a question not covered in this FAQ, the assistant should answer based on the core Xelar documents and business model.